kamrulislam/log-parser/README.md

-# Simple typescript based node starter application
+# Typescript based log parser - Node Console Application

 It has a bare minimum configuration for a typescript based node application.